Financial cost of dementia

 2. The cost of dementia

 The overall economic impact of dementia in the UK is £26.3 billion.
-This works out at an average annual cost of £32,250 per person.
+This works out at an average annual cost of £32,250 per person with dementia.
 This consists of:

 - £4.3 billion of healthcare costs